carlcastanas/Pre-Employment-Requirements/readme.md

 ## 7. Update School Documents:
    - Gather copies of your diploma and Transcript of Records (TOR) from your university registrar.
    - Ensure that these documents accurately reflect your academic achievements.

+## LeetCode Preparation

+Preparing for technical interviews often involves practicing coding problems on platforms like [LeetCode](https://leetcode.com/).
+Here are some tips to help you make the most of your LeetCode preparation:

+### 1. Introduction to LeetCode

+LeetCode is a popular online platform that offers a wide range of coding challenges, including data structures, algorithms, and technical interview questions.
+It's essential to familiarize yourself with the platform's interface and features before you start practicing.

+### 2. Problem Solving Strategies

+- **Categorize Problems:** Organize problems by categories such as arrays, linked lists, trees, sorting, searching, dynamic programming, etc.
+- **Start with Easy:** Begin with [easier problems](https://leetcode.com/problemset/algorithms/?difficulty=Easy) to build a strong foundation before moving on to more challenging ones.
+- **Understand Requirements:** Carefully read and understand the [problem statement](https://leetcode.com/problemset/all/), inputs, and expected outputs.
+- **Plan and Pseudocode:** Outline your approach before writing code.
+Pseudocode can help clarify your thoughts.
+- **Optimize:** After solving, optimize your solution for time and space complexity if possible.

+### 3. Technical Interview Tips

+- **Practice Consistently:** Regular practice is key.
+Set aside dedicated time each day to work on coding problems.
+- **Simulate Interview Conditions:** Practice in conditions similar to real interviews, including time limits and distractions.
+- **Review Solutions:** Even after solving a problem, review [optimized solutions](https://leetcode.com/problems/two-sum/discuss/?currentPage=1&orderBy=most_votes&query=) provided by LeetCode's community for alternative approaches.
+- **Focus on Understanding:** It's more important to understand the underlying concepts than memorizing specific solutions.
+- **Learn from Mistakes:** Don't get discouraged by failures.
+Analyze your mistakes and learn from them.

+### 4. Recommended Resources

+- **[LeetCode Discuss](https://leetcode.com/discuss/interview-question/)**: Read through discussions on LeetCode problems to understand different approaches.
+- **[Top Interview Questions](https://leetcode.com/problemset/top-interview-questions/)**: LeetCode's curated list of top interview questions is a great starting point.
+- **[Algorithms and Data Structures Courses](https://www.coursera.org/specializations/algorithms)**: Consider online courses like Coursera's "[Algorithms Specialization](https://www.coursera.org/specializations/algorithms)" or edX's "[Data Structures and Algorithms](https://www.edx.org/course/data-structures-and-algorithms)".

+Remember, LeetCode is just one tool in your technical interview preparation toolbox.
+Combine it with other resources, mock interviews, and whiteboard practice to improve your overall performance during interviews.

+Good luck with your preparation!

 # How to Improve Your Job Prospects